AMSAT-NA/PacSatFSKBoard/NOTES.md

 I received the right parts for the PA match, but changing the PA output inductor to a 100nH 1A inductor and L38 to a 5.8nH inductor did not change the output at all.

+Like the OTHER\_HW\_POWER\_OFF\_N above, the ACTIVE\_N line was pulled low when the CPU was in reset, which could mess up fault tolerance because ACTIVE1 controls the RF output switch.
+Add a transistor there and switch it to positive logic, ACTIVE instead.
+FAULT doesn't seem to have the issue and the rest of the lines shouldn't matter as they are only outputs from the other board.